 When a speaker is designed for outdoor use, it is natural to expect its battery to last a lifetime.
 Well, not a lifetime exactly, but a day’s worth of battery will not be asking for too much.

 JBL advertises about ten hours of playback time for the Clip 3.
 Less than a day, but manageable.
-If we go by the user reviews on Amazon, most are satisfied by the battery life.
-However, some are dissatisfied by the same.
+If we go by some of the user reviews, most are satisfied by the battery life.
+However, some are dissatisfied with the same.

 At this point, it’s worth mentioning that when it comes to wireless speakers, the battery seems to die out sooner when you play songs and audio at high volumes.

 The guys at Soundguys tested the JBL Clip 3 and found that it to last around 16 hours.
 That was when the output was at 75dB, which can be a bit low for outdoor usage.

 The only issue which you might find is that the JBL Clip 3 still comes with a micro-USB port for charging, which is a bummer.
 Unfortunately, that’s the same for the UE Roll 2 too.
 Neither of them supports any kind of fast charging feature.